Bob Penny, bit actor in numerous Hollywood films, dies at 87

 Penny appeared in more than 30 movies and TV series.
 He was credited as a “crony” in the 1994 film 'Forrest Gump,' and played a bumbling, small-town lawyer in 'Sweet Home Alabama,' released in 2002.

-When he wasn’t acting on film, Penny took parts in theater productions in Birmingham, where he performed onstage in plays including 'The Odd Couple' and 'Don Juan in Hell.'
+When he wasn’t acting on film, Penny took part in theatre productions in Birmingham, where he performed onstage in plays including 'The Odd Couple' and 'Don Juan in Hell.'